Dan Crenshaw rips Biden coronavirus tweet slamming Trump actions: ‘Walls quite literally stop a virus’

 CORONAVIRUS IN THE US: STATE-BY-STATE BREAKDOWN

-Biden’s tweet echoed comments he made the same day in a speech in his home state of Delaware, which he represented in the U.S. Senate for more than three decades before becoming vice president under former President Barack Obama.
+Biden’s tweet echoed comments he made the same day in a speech in his home state of Delaware, which he represented in the U.S. Senate for more than three decades before becoming vice president under former President Obama.

-But Crenshaw, a freshman Republican congressman from Texas, spotted what he viewed as flaws in Biden’s thinking, and shared his thoughts in a Twitter message of his own.
+But Crenshaw, a freshman Republican congressman from Texas, spotted what he viewed as flaws in Biden’s thinking and shared his thoughts in a Twitter message of his own.

 “First, walls quite literally stop a virus,” Crenshaw wrote.
 “It’s kind of the whole point of a quarantine, for instance.